vmware/terraform-provider-vra7/README.md

 * [Terraform 0.9 or above](https://www.terraform.io/downloads.html)
 * [Go Language 1.11.4 or above](https://golang.org/dl/)
+* [vRealize Automation 7.4 or below] The support has been stopped since provider v3.0.0.
+It is recommended to use the previous versions of the provider (v2.0.1 or below)
 * [vRealize Automation 7.5 or above](https://www.vmware.com/products/vrealize-automation.html)

 Using the provider